 The County Highway Department maintains and plows County, state and federal highways throughout the county and provide plowing under contract with some of the tonws.
 The County Sheriff's Office provides protective services through periodic patrols and on-call 911 responses.
 The Sheriff also manages the 911-dispatch center, not only for police protection, but also for ambulance/EMS response and dispatching the town fire departments.
+The surrounding towns when significant issues of mutual concern arise, including across the state border to Michigan.

-The Forestry and Outdoor Recreation Department maintains a county-wide park system and county forest system for the use and enjoyment of all residents.
+Forestry and Outdoor Recreation Department maintains a county-wide park system and county forest system for the use and enjoyment of all residents.
 The Land Information Department also maintains a robust geographic information system for the entire county.